RedSkuII/HM-Resource-Tracker/README.md

 ### 🎉 You're Done!
 Your Resource Tracker is now running for free!
 Visit your Vercel URL and sign in with Discord.

+**Initial Setup After Deployment:**
+1. Sign in with your Discord account
+2. Go to **Bot Dashboard** to configure your Discord server(s)
+3. Select your Discord server from the dropdown (only shows servers you own/admin)
+4. If the bot isn't in your server, click "Add Bot to Server"
+5. Configure bot channels, roles, and bonus settings
+6. Go to **Resources** page and select your in-game guild to start tracking

+**Multi-Server Configuration:**
+- Each Discord server owner/admin can independently configure their bot settings
+- Link in-game guilds to Discord servers in the admin panel
+- Resources are tracked separately per in-game guild
+- Leaderboards and activity logs are guild-specific

 **Free Tier Limits:**
 - **Vercel**: 100GB bandwidth, unlimited projects
 - **Turso**: 500 databases, 1B row reads, 1M row writes/month